yusuf81/AIStoryWriter/README.md

 - Flexible configuration options: Fine-tune the generation process through easily modifiable settings.
 - Works across all operating systems
 - Supoorts translation of the generated stories in all languages
+- Resume interrupted generation runs from the last completed step
+- Optional scene-by-scene generation pipeline for initial chapter drafts
+- Optional final editing pass over the entire novel
+- Optional scrubbing pass to remove potential AI artifacts (like leftover instructions)
+- Includes a script (`Evaluate.py`) for comparing the quality of two generated stories

 ## 🏁 Quick Start